 First impressions: While ‘harem’ genre anime are very popular, it’s definitely not for everybody especially when not knowing what to expect.
 Typically, a young man finds himself suddenly surrounded by a diverse cast of beautiful –generously endowed- ladies with whom he will usually share a home with.So far, this anime is no exception, it’s only twist being the play on the cute young boy theme which could be off-putting as it pulls the series into yet another niche genre (shotacon).

 Light-hearted though, with cute smiling characters (though undoubtedly, their faces are not what most will be looking at), Miss Caretaker could be a grower if the story reveals itself more interesting than its initial theme.

-Isekai Maou To Shoukan Dorei Majutsu (How Not to Summon a Demon Lord):
+Isekai Maou To Shoukan Shoujo No Dorei Majutsu (How Not to Summon a Demon Lord):

 Shut in gamer Sakamoto Takuma is one of the most powerful players in Cross Reverie, an online role-playing video game (MMORPG) where he’s known as Diablo, the Demon King.
 That is, until he finds himself summoned into the game itself where his lack of social skills are hidden behind his mighty Diablo persona, a role he chooses to entertain as he takes on the adventures of the fantasy world.

 First impressions: With MMORPG themed anime having been a trend in the past few years, it’s difficult to see how this particular one will stand out with parallel worlds referencing more clichés than it can probably handle.
 So far, How Not to Summon a Demon Lord promises clean, well-polished graphics and a likeable protagonist who makes up for his lack of people skills by playing the powerful and arrogant role the game needs him to be, which brings the right kind of comedy to the table.
 Will this isekai (parallel world) anime be able to approach the genre from a fresh point of view?